-Ceramic forms are carved from plaster on the lathe or by hand, before being moulded and cast in a fine white porcelain; the heat of the kiln chamber is used to seek out moments of fluidity.
-I also work in collaboration with Fablab Cardiff, making use of their 3D scanning and CNC milling technologies to produce milled walnut tableaux that function as components for furniture pieces.”
+Ceramic forms are carved from plaster on the lathe or by hand, before being moulded and cast in a fine white porcelain.
+Zoe uses fluxes and the heat of the kiln chamber to seek out moments of fluidity.
+She also works in collaboration with Fablab Cardiff making use of their 3D scanning and CNC milling technologies to produce milled walnut tableaux that function as components for furniture pieces.